 While Sarah’s first love is teaching, her second love is travel and intercultural learning.
 In addition to studying abroad in India, she has lived in Israel and traveled to 21 other countries.
 Some of her favorite travel memories are of overnight trains through India, colorful markets in the Caribbean, and meeting fascinating people in youth hostels in Europe.
 When she is not teaching or traveling, she loves canoeing, berry picking, reading, singing, and exploring farmers’ markets.

 The Experiment Leadership Institute program begins with an intensive, four-day leadership seminar in Washington, DC.
 This portion of the program includes trainings, workshops, field trips, group exercises, and discussions with political and NGO leaders and is based on a powerful experiential leadership curriculum.

-India’s capital, New Delhi, and the immediate surrounding region is home to more than a thousand NGOs actively engaged in the health and development sectors.
+India’s capital, New Delhi, and the immediate surrounding urban region is home to more than a thousand NGOs actively engaged in the health and development sectors.
 The National Human Rights Commission, the National Commission for Women, and other rights-based bodies have headquarters in New Delhi.
-Within this dynamic environment, advance your leadership skills and knowledge of a critical global issue—health and its relationship with community development—building on the intensive training and leadership sessions you received in Washington, DC.
+Within this dynamic environment, and the experience which you will get from the trip and interaction with the locals, you will get to advance your leadership skills and knowledge of a critical global issue—health and its relationship with community development—building on the intensive training and leadership sessions you received in Washington, D.C.